 Chiu et al. reported that a hot spot exists in the solder when the solder joint was subjected to stressing at a high current density.
 For measuring temperature distribution in the solder joint, IR microscopy was employed to measure the temperature distribution in the solder joints.
 Fig. 6(a) shows the cross-sectional IR image for the solder joint with the Cu/Ni UBM stressed at 0.9 A at 100°C. It is clear that the temperature on the chip side is higher than that on the substrate side, which is attributed that the Al trace on the chip side serves as the major heat generator in the structure.
 The current entered the solder bump from the upper right corner, resulting in a serious crowding effect there.
 Therefore, the local Joule heating heats up the solder there.
-Fig. 6(b) presents the temperature profile along the white line $\overline{AB}$ in Fig. 6(a).
+Fig. 6(b) presents the temperature profile along the white line \overline{AB} in Fig. 6(a).
 The line starts from the solder close to Ni3Sn4 IMCs.
 The measured hot-spot temperature is 122°C, which is 22°C higher than the hot plate temperature due to Joule heating effect.
-Similarly, Fig. 6(c) shows the temperature map of the solder joint with the Cu UBM and Fig. 6(d) depicts the temperature profile along the black line CD in Fig. 6(c).
-The hot-spot temperature is as high as 129°C at the solder close to the Cu0Sn5 IMCs.
+Similarly, Fig. 6(c) shows the temperature map of the solder joint with the Cu UBM and Fig. 6(d) depicts the temperature profile along the black line \overline{CD} in Fig. 6(c).
+The hot-spot temperature is as high as 129°C at the solder close to the Cu6Sn5 IMCs.
 Two reasons may cause the higher hot-spot temperature in the solder joint with the Cu UBM.
 First, the solder in this joint is close to the major heating source, the Al trace.
-Second, as shown in Figs. 5(a) and 5(b), the local Joule heating power, P, can be expressed as
+Second, as shown in Figs. 5(a) and 5(b), the local current density in the solder with the Cu UBM is 1.6 times larger than that with Cu/Ni UBM.
+The local Joule heating power, P, can be expressed as

-Fig. 7 Plots of average failure time against $10^{-3}/T$ for eutectic SnAg solder joints with the Cu/Ni UBM and with the Cu UBM (Chen and Chen 2010)
+Fig. 7 Plots of average failure time against 10-3/T for eutectic SnAg solder joints with the Cu/Ni UBM and with the Cu UBM (Chen and Chen 2010)

-$$P=j^2\rho V \tag{2}$$
+$$P = j^2 \rho V \tag{2}$$

-Where j is local current density, $\rho$ is resistivity, and V is volume.
+Where j is local current density, ρ is resistivity, and V is volume.
 Therefore, the local Joule heating power in the joint with the Cu UBM is approximately 2.5 times larger than that with the Cu/Ni UBM.
 The hot-spot temperature is higher in the solder with the Cu UBM, resulting in a higher diffusivity and faster failure during electromigration test.